fiorinin/Hasher/README.md

 * Robust profit calculation - i.e. even when pool APIs are having troubles
 * Automatic update checks
 * BTC address validation in setup
 * It's free!
-There is a default donation of 1% - 14mins a day - that you can void (or increase..!)
+There is a default donation of 1% - 14mins a day - that you can void (or increase...!)

 *This is a free project I developed for myself out of entertainment, new technology enthusiasm and personal needs.
 While I plan to improve this project, I greatly appreciate bitcoin donations to support the project: **14t4EkREaQfsbwngtLS7KJx7d1ADiWuB9c***